-If extenuating circumstances have led to denial of admission to Teacher Education denial of student teaching, or denial of continuation in professional education course work, students may appeal to the Undergraduate Policies Committee.
+If extenuating circumstances have led to denial of admission to Teacher Education, denial of student teaching, or denial of continuation in professional education course work, students may appeal to the Undergraduate Policies Committee.
 This committee meets regularly throughout the semester.
 Meeting dates are posted on the College of Education website.
-Appeal forms are available in the Dean's Office (EC 227) and on the College of Education website.
+Appeal forms are available in the COE Advising Center (EC 222) and on the College of Education website.